Are Pennsylvania Vital Records Public?

 - The location of the marriage

-In addition to providing the information mentioned above, requesters must provide a government-issued ID to prove their eligibility to access the record and cover all copy and certification costs (if applicable).
+Pennsylvania marriage certificates can also be obtained from the marriage records division of the courts where the marriage license is issued.
+However, in addition to providing the information mentioned above, requesters must provide a government-issued ID to prove their eligibility to access the record and cover all copy and certification costs (if applicable).
+This is because access to certified vital records, including Pennsylvania marriage certificates, are restricted per state statute.

 Are Pennsylvania Divorce Records Public Information?

 Yes.
 Pennsylvania divorce records are public information in Pennsylvania unless otherwise ruled by court order.
 However, certified or exemplified copies are strictly issued to either the divorce parties involved or persons who have the required legal authority to access the record.

 How Do I Obtain Divorce Records in Pennsylvania?

 Interested or eligible persons can obtain Pennsylvania divorce records from the clerk's office in the county courthouse where the document was issued.
 Requesters that wish to receive a divorce record must contact the Orphans Court Clerk of the appropriate judicial district and get a divorce record request application.
 On the form, the requestor must provide information relevant to the record search.
 This includes the full name of the parties involved and the place of the divorce, the approximate date the divorce was granted, and the court file number of the record (if known).

 Are Pennsylvania Birth Records Public Information?

 Yes.
 Pennsylvania birth records are available, and requestors must fulfill the state's eligibility requirements to access a birth document.
 Persons who are eligible to access these records include:

 - Registrants who are 18 years or older